Kavana084/Dynamic-Demand-Forecasting-and-Service-Optimization-for-Public-Transport/README.md

 ### 1.1 Background

-Public transportation forms the backbone of urban mobility, serving millions of daily commuters while reducing traffic congestion and environmental emissions.
-Traditional transit systems rely on fixed timetables determined months in advance using historical average demand, unable to respond to real-time fluctuations in passenger flow.
-As smart city technologies mature — including IoT sensors, mobile ticketing, GPS tracking, and big data analytics — the opportunity has emerged to make public transport dynamic and demand-responsive.
+Public transportation systems are essential for urban mobility, but traditional systems mainly rely on fixed schedules and static routing, which often lead to overcrowding, long waiting times, inefficient fleet utilization, and inability to adapt to changing passenger demand and traffic conditions.
+With the growth of smart city technologies, intelligent transportation systems are becoming necessary for efficient transit management.
+Recent advancements in Artificial Intelligence and optimization techniques enable dynamic scheduling and real-time decision making.

 ### 1.2 Problem Overview

 Static bus schedules create a persistent mismatch between service supply and actual passenger demand.
-During peak hours, buses are overcrowded and passengers are stranded; during off-peak periods, buses run near-empty, wasting fuel and operating costs.
-Conventional optimization methods (genetic algorithms, MILP, etc.) are computationally expensive and solved offline — once deployed, they cannot adapt to sudden demand shifts such as festivals, traffic incidents, or weather disruptions.
+During peak hours, buses are overcrowded and passengers are left-behind but during off-peak periods, buses run near-empty, wasting fuel and operating costs.Traditional optimization methods are costly, time-consuming, and cannot quickly adapt to sudden changes like traffic, weather, or increased passenger demand.

 ### 1.3 Need for the Study

-There is an urgent need for a hybrid framework that combines accurate, real-time demand prediction with computationally lightweight dispatch optimization.
-Such a system must:

-- Work within the real operational constraints of transit agencies (limited fleet, fixed routes, depot logistics)
-- Adapt to demand fluctuations in minutes, not hours
-- Be deployable without requiring constant access to expensive MILP solvers
-- Work effectively even when demand prediction is imperfect
+The study is important because Traditional transport systems use fixed schedules that cannot adapt to changing passenger demand.
+   This causes overcrowding, longer waiting times, and inefficient fleet usage.
+Manual scheduling methods are not effective for real-time management.Therefore, an intelligent system is needed for demand prediction and adaptive bus scheduling.

 ### 1.4 Objectives

-- Evaluate and compare machine-learning demand forecasting models (Prophet, ARIMA, LSTM) for short-term passenger flow prediction
-- Design and validate an adaptive heuristic dispatching algorithm that integrates forecasted demand with real-time operational constraints
-- Quantify the impact of prediction noise distribution shapes on demand-responsive fleet optimization performance
-- Propose a Deep Reinforcement Learning (DRL) based timetable optimization approach for real-time, minute-by-minute departure decisions
+## 1.4 Objectives

+- To study existing intelligent public transportation and bus scheduling systems
+- To identify limitations in traditional transit scheduling and fleet management approaches
+- To design an AI-driven adaptive transit scheduling and fleet optimization system
+- To predict passenger demand using LSTM and analyze real-time conditions using DRL
+- To provide intelligent navigation, dynamic bus scheduling, and optimized fleet allocation using MILP

 ### 1.5 Scope of the Work

-This study focuses on urban bus networks in mid-sized cities operating fixed routes between terminal pairs.
-The framework applies to systems with historical ridership data, discrete time-interval planning (10-minute granularity), and homogeneous bus fleets.
-It does not address subway/rail systems, multi-modal transfer optimization, or infrastructure-level planning.
+The project focuses on developing an AI-based web application for intelligent public transportation management.
+It includes passenger demand prediction, adaptive bus scheduling, fleet optimization, navigation, and real-time arrival and departure scheduling.
+The system aims to reduce waiting time, overcrowding, and operational cost using AI and optimization techniques.
+The project is mainly limited to bus transportation systems and simulated real-time data analysis for smart transit management.
 ---

 ## 2. Literature Review